 Today, online reviews are becoming more consistent.
 Consumers can gain legitimate insight from review content that helps them make a better buying decision.

 A number of things contribute to this.
 First, sites are better at filtering and flagging illegitimate reviews.
-Amazon and Yelp continue to improve their systems so only legitimate reviews other users find useful get displayed.
+Amazon and Google continue to improve their systems so only legitimate reviews other users find useful get displayed.
 Services like Top Rated Local help businesses filter out biased rants or slanderous, unreasonable comments.

 Businesses, employing reputation management tactics, do a better job of eliciting reviews from a variety of clients.
 The happy medium of client experience is better represented with a balanced, authentic review profile.